huaweicloud/terraform-provider-huaweicloud/docs/resources/vpcep_service.md

 * `service_name` - The full name of the VPC endpoint service in the format: *region.name.id*.

 * `service_type` - The type of the VPC endpoint service.
 Only **interface** can be configured.

+* `connections` - An array of VPC endpoints connect to the VPC endpoint service.
+Structure is documented below.
+    - `endpoint_id` - The unique ID of the VPC endpoint.
+    - `marker_id` - The packet ID of the VPC endpoint.
+    - `domain_id` - The user's domain ID.
+    - `status` - The connection status of the VPC endpoint.

 ## Timeouts
 This resource provides the following timeouts configuration options: